notwyoming/aws-s3-static-sync-buildkite-plugin/README.md

 ### `endpoint-url`

-Defaults to `null`
+Defaults to `null`.
+Optional.

-Optionally specify an s3 endpoint URL to override the default.
+Specify an s3 endpoint URL to override the default.
 This option can be used to integrate with services that provide a s3 compatible api like CloudFlare R2.

+### `exclude`

+Defaults to `null`.
+Optional.

+Specify a filepath to exclude from the S3 sync.

+### `acl`

+Defaults to `null`.
+Optional.

+Specify an ACL policy to attach to the resource.

 ## Development